CFACA/hello-worrld/README.md

 # hello-worrld
-New anti-crisis strategies in the economy USA, EU, China, Japan, Canada to repay critical public debts
+New anti-crisis strategies in the economy of developing countries